 - Cosy up on a beanbag at the outdoor cinema; once a week a huge outdoor screen shows classic hits on the beach

 - Peer through the resort’s telescope at one of the clearest night skies imaginable.
 Truly breathtaking

 Though families with children over 5 are welcome, Bawah Island Reserve isn’t suitable for young children due to its remote location and rugged terrain.
 Older kids will love having a deserted island and natural playground at their disposal, and playing on the beaches, snorkelling or sailing in the shallow lagoons, and taking cooking classes, guided jungle walks or playing tennis.

 Family friendly accommodation:

-All Suites can fit an extra single bed, though booking 2 suites is a more comfortable option as they are really designed for two.
-The Deluxe Beach Suites can be booked as a pair with a shared central living and dining area (though the suites are 30-50m apart).
+All Suites can fit an extra single bed, though booking two suites is a more comfortable option as they are really designed for two.
+The Pool Villas comprise two (or three) suites, so are suitable for teenagers wanting a little independence (beds can be made up as twins - note that the suites are a little way apart).